New website design, same trusted platform.

 • What are your career aspirations?

 Legal considerations are an essential aspect of pre-screening interviews.
-As a hiring manager, it’s essential to ensure that the questions you ask during pre-screening interviews do not violate any laws or regulations.
-The following are some legal considerations to keep in mind when conducting pre-screening interviews:
+As a hiring manager, it’s vital to ensure that the questions you ask do not violate any laws or regulations.
+Here are some considerations to keep in mind:

 Discrimination

-It’s crucial to ensure that the questions you ask during pre-screening interviews do not discriminate against candidates based on their race, gender, age, religion, sexual orientation, or any other protected characteristic.
-Asking questions about these topics could be perceived as discriminatory and could result in legal issues for your organization.
+Ensure that the questions you ask do not discriminate against candidates based on race, gender, age, religion, sexual orientation, or any other protected characteristic.
+Questions on these topics could lead to legal issues for your organization.

 Disability

-If a candidate has a disability, it’s essential to ensure that the questions you ask during pre-screening interviews are related to the candidate’s ability to perform the job duties with or without reasonable accommodation.
-Asking questions about a candidate’s disability could be perceived as discriminatory and could result in legal issues for your organization.
+If a candidate has a disability, ensure that your questions relate to their ability to perform job duties with or without reasonable accommodation.
+Questions about a candidate’s disability could be perceived as discriminatory.

 Privacy